-Top 10 upcoming PS5 games not coming to the Xbox Series X and Switch
+Top 8 Upcoming PS5-only Games Not On Xbox Series X And Switch

 Published By: SQUARE ENIX

-Final Fantasy 16 still doesn’t have a release date, but the latest news coming from Yoshi-P indicates that an official release date might be revealed very soon, especially since he also said that the game’s development is now in its final stages of development.
+Final Fantasy 16 still doesn’t have a release date, but the latest news coming from Yoshi-P indicates that an official release date might be revealed very soon, especially since he also said that the game is now in its final stages of development.
 Nevertheless, fans are eagerly awaiting the next entry to the long-running saga by Square Enix.
 We are expecting more details to come out soon this Spring, as promised by game director Naoki Yoshida.
 Details about the game are still sparse, but here’s what we know: the game is set in the fictional world of Valisthea, a continent with six factions that are on the verge of conflict due to the spreading disease called the Blight.

 The release window for the game finally was revealed during the June Sony State of Play, which is set for Summer 2023.
-Well, that’s still a long time coming, but we’re sure that it’s going to be worth the wait.
+Well, that’s still a long time coming, but we’re sure it will be worth the wait, and this PS5 console exclusive could even be a console seller.

 Release Date: TBA